-Risk Our response to the risk Key observations communicated to the Audit Committee of its ability continue to generate cashflows to support the recoverability of amounts due to the Company and of its going concern. performance and the position of the business at the year end and considered their reasonableness in the context of other supporting evidence gained from our audit work.
-We have benchmarked assumptions incorporated in the financial model to available external market data from reliable sources. • Reviewed corporate level cash flows including management's ability to access future financing to maintain healthy liquidity.
-Evaluated the appropriateness of management's stress test scenarios and their impact on the cashflow/liquidity position. • Performed our own scenario analysis using a number of alternative assumptions to assess the reasonableness of management's assessment. • Performed testing on the historical accuracy of management's forecasts. • Obtained a parental letter of support confirming that the group will provide support from the date of approval of the balance sheet until 30 June 2023. • Reviewed performance of the group in the period since the group accounts were signed to ensure the key assumptions and judgements remained valid.
-We have also obtained management's assessment of the expected credit losses of the amounts due from group undertakings and have performed the following procedures to audit the expected credit loss calculations: -
+Risk Our response to the risk Key observations communicated to the Audit Committee We performed our own scenario analysis using a number of alternative assumptions to assess the reasonableness of management's assessment.
+We assessed the historical accuracy of management's past forecasts.
+We obtained a parental letter of support confirming that the Ultimate Parent Company will provide support from the date of approval of the balance sheet until 30 June 2024.
+We reviewed the performance of the Group in the period since the year end to assess whether the key assumptions and judgements used in the forecasts remained valid.
+We have also obtained management's assessment of the expected credit losses of the amounts due from group undertakings and have performed the following procedures to audit the expected credit loss calculations: - Obtained an understanding of the methodology used by management.
+Tested the data inputs into the model used in applying the methodology adopted and assessed for reasonableness.
+Tested the completeness of the receivable balance included in the model by reconciling the receivable balance to the value included in the model.
+Reviewed and challenged the key Committee assumptions in the model applied to determine probability of default and loss given default, including considering credit rating agency reports on the Group.